civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 ---

-### Vice Chair – Digital events and community
+### Vice Chair – Minority ethnicity inclusion

-As "Vice Chair – Digital events" you'll develop and lead the delivery of a programme of online events that support informal networking for LGBT+ civil servants across the country, and manage our online community.
+As "Vice Chair – Minority ethnicity inclusion" you'll help the Civil Service LGBT+ Network become a more inclusive place for LGBT+ civil servants who are from ethnic minority backgrounds.
+You'll do this by building on our '[BiSpace](/topics/bispace)' programme, developing a new initiative by and for the community it seeks to support.
+Ideally you will identify as LGBT+ and have a minority ethnicity.
 You'll also join our senior leadership team, helping us to lead the Network as a whole.

 #### Responsibilities

 In this role you will:

+- undertake research and consultation to understand the experiences of LGBT+ civil servants who have a minority ethnicity
-- develop a programme of digital social and networking opportunities to take place throughout the year
+- develop a programme of activity by and for LGBT+ civil servants who have a minority ethnicity
-- manage an online community space for LGBT+ civil servants, ensuring it is inclusive, welcoming and vibrant
 - evaluate the impact of this programme of work

 As a vice chair, your role will likely take up to 3 hours a week of your time.
 This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

-<a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Digital events and community role" class="button">Email us about this role</a>

----

-### Vice Chair – Policy and data

-As "Vice Chair – Policy and data" you'll be responsible ensuring the Civil Service LGBT+ Network can act as a centre of expertise and knowledge about the experiences of LGBT+ people working in the Civil Service.
-You'll help us build a robust evidence base, and use that evidence base to support local networks and feed into Civil Service policy development.
-You'll be also part of our senior leadership team, helping us to lead the Network as a whole.

-#### Responsibilities

-In this role you will:

-- develop an evidence base about the experiences of LGBT+ civil servants
-- create easy to use products and tools to help inform others about those experiences
-- provide advice and guidance to networks and feed into discussions with central Civil Service policy teams as appropriate

-As a vice chair, your role will likely take up to 3 hours a week of your time.
-This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

-<a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Policy and data role" class="button">Email us about this role</a>
+<a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Minority ethnicity inclusion role" class="button">Email us about this role</a>

 ---